-The 3D Medtech Printing Conference will take place on February 01, 2017, at MECC Maastricht, The Netherlands.
+The 3D Medtech Printing Conference took place on February 01, 2017, at MECC Maastricht, The Netherlands.

 Surgeons, medical professionals, Regulators, Research Institutes, Doctors, 3D Printing suppliers, anyone responsible for MedTech: Development | Manufacturing | Preclinical | Quality Assurance | Quality Control | Operations etc.

 Fast Facts about 3D Medtech Printing

 On the basis of applications, the 3D MedTech printing market can be categorized as medical implants, surgical guides, surgical instruments and hearing aids.
 The medical implant segment is expected to grow at the fastest rate among all applications in the coming years.

 With 3D printing surgical guides, surgeons are finally able to create and hold in their hands a replica of a patient’s heart, brain, skull or any organ or body part in need of operation.
 It’s an amazing tool to help doctors prepare for complex procedures, as 3D-printed models can accurately capture the unique anatomy and fine details – details that traditional imaging technology would miss and that may be critical during complicated surgeries – of each individual.